 Three years later; however, the fort was slated to serve as the agency for the western Choctaw Indians, who were also being forced to move to Indian Territory.
 When Choctaw agent, William McClellan, arrived in February 1827, he found the post buildings in bad condition.
 But, it would be four more years before the government would repair the structures.
 Finally, in April 1831, Lieutenant Gabriel Rains and a detail of Seventh United States Infantry arrived at the post to begin the repairs.
 By August, Choctaw Indians began trickling into the area.

 Just east of the post and adjacent to the Choctaw boundary line, a sizeable civilian community emerged on lands owned by a man named John Rogers.
 Dominating the community were six taverns, where enterprising merchants supplied the emigrating Choctaw with cheap whiskey.
 Many of the displaced tribesmen settled nearby and became a source of sustained exploitation.
 Lieutenant Rains positioned his men on the boundary line to keep peddlers and Choctaw separated, but the situation got worse.
 In March 1833, Captain John Stewart and a company of Seventh Infantry were garrisoned at the post to control the contraband trade, known as the “Arkansas Whiskey War.”
 He, too, met with little success as the merchants operated right under his very nose.
 As a result, Stuart abandoned Fort Smith in June 1834 and established Fort Coffee at a more suitable location in Indian Territory.

 As additional tribes were relocated in Indian Territory, fearful residents of the new State of Arkansas requested that a permanent military garrison be placed on their western border.
-In 1838, Congress authorized construction of a new fort and purchased from John Rogers a 296-acre reservation adjacent to the old fort on Belle Point.
+In 1838, Congress authorized construction of a new fort and purchased land from John Rogers to build a 296-acre reservation adjacent to the old fort on Belle Point.